rocky-linux/documentation/docs/books/admin_guide/16-about-sytemd.md

     * `Type=notify`.
 Configure the type of this ".service" unit, which can be one of the following:
         * `simple` - The service starts as the main process.
 This is the default.
-        * `forking` - The service calls forked processes and run as part of the main daemon.
+        * `forking` - The service calls forked processes and runs as part of the main daemon.
         * `exec` - Similar to `simple`.
 The service manager will start this unit immediately after executing the binary of the main service.
-Other successor units must remain blocked until after this point in time before they can continue to start.
+Other successor units must remain blocked until after this point before they can continue to start.
         * `oneshot` - Similar to `simple`, except the process must exit before `systemd` starts follow-up services.
         * `dbus` - Similar to `simple`, except the daemon acquires a name of the D-Bus bus.
         * `notify` - Similar to `simple`, except the daemon sends a notification message using `sd_notify` or an equivalent call after starting up.